stackbit-projects/important-onion-e7e84/src/pages/index.md

     features:
       - title: A MBA degree is a pointless waste of time.
         subtitle: >-
-          Goldman Sachs agrees spending over a fortune for a useless education — and putting yourself in debt for the next 10 years — is the wrong move for 95% of people.
+          For a overwhelming majority spending over a fortune for a useless education — and putting yourself in debt for the next 10 years — is the wrong move for 95% of people.
         content: >-
           People for wanting to get an MBA have been duped into believing it’s the best way to further their career in business.
 However, the first